Student Support Services

 Parking And Traffic

 All motor vehicles used by students and staff should be registered with the College.
-Each campus has parking zones and traffic signs prominently displayed.
+Each campus has parking lots and traffic signs that are prominently displayed.
+Parking is not reserved and is available on a first-come, firstserved basis.
 There is no charge for parking permits at the College, but all rules and regulations must be observed.
 Parking permits are issued through Student Services.

 Student Identification Cards